JesperLH/Multisubject-Archetypal-Analysis/README.md

 The toolbox was developed in connection with the Brain Connectivity project at DTU (https://brainconnectivity.compute.dtu.dk/) .

-Algorithms:
+## Algorithms:

+* MultiSubjectAA
-MultiSubjectAA:     MSAA with heteroscedastic noise in the first dimension.
+	- MSAA with heteroscedastic noise in the first dimension.
+* MultiSubjectAA_T
-MultiSubjectAA_T:   MSAA with heteroscedastic noise in the second dimension.
+	- MSAA with heteroscedastic noise in the second dimension.

 Common algorithm properties